 - Alsaddique A, Royse AG, Royse CF, Mobeirek A, El Shaer F, AlBackr H, et al. Repeated Monitoring With Transthoracic Echocardiography and Lung Ultrasound After Cardiac Surgery: Feasibility and Impact on Diagnosis.
 J Cardiothorac Vasc Anesth 2015.

-- Heiberg J, El-Ansary D, Canty DJ, Royse AG, Royse CF. Focused transthoracic echocardiography: A systematic review of diagnostic and clinical decision making in anaesthesia and critical care Anaesthesia 2016 in-press
+- Heiberg J, El-Ansary D, Canty DJ, Royse AG, Royse CF. Focused echocardiography: a systematic review of diagnostic and clinical decision-making in anaesthesia and critical care.
+Anaesthesia.
+2016;71(9):1091-100.

 Postoperative Quality of Recovery